aadm/aadm.github.io/_posts/2013-11-09-blog-renewal.md

 The theme is called [So Simple](http://mmistakes.github.io/so-simple-theme/) and I like it because is clean and refined.
 I like it so much that I haven't changed anything -- and I would like to keep it that way.
 I mean, let's focus on the content!

 So there you go.
+This is the new look.

-And here's what <aadm.github.io> looked before:
+And here's what this site looked before:

 ![](/images/old-blog-design-1.jpg)